One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Complexity classification

 In descriptive complexity one considers classical problems as isomorphism closed classes of (finite) structures of some fixed vocabulary.
 In the parameterized setting we are led to consider the slices of parameterized problems as such classes of structures.

-\begin{definition} A {\em parameterized problem} is a subset $Q\subseteq\str\times\nats$ such that for every $k\in\nats$ there is a vocabulary $\tau_k$ such that the {\em $k$-the slice of $Q$}, i.e.\ $\{\rela\mid (\rela,k)\in Q\}$, is an isomorphism closed class of $\tau_k$-structures.
-If there is $r\in\nats$ such that $\ar(R)\le r$ for all $R\in\bigcup_k\tau_k$, we say that $Q$ has bounded arity.\footnote{ This slightly deviates from \cite{FlumGrohe03-describing}, where the $\tau_k$'s are assumed to be pairwise equal and only {\em ordered} structures are considered.} \end{definition}
+\begin{definition} A {\em parameterized problem} is a subset $Q\subseteq\str\times\nats$ such that for every $k\in\nats$ there is a vocabulary $\tau_k$ such that the {\em $k$-th slice of $Q$}, i.e.\ $\{\rela\mid (\rela,k)\in Q\}$, is an isomorphism closed class of $\tau_k$-structures.\footnote{ This slightly deviates from \cite{FlumGrohe03-describing}, where the $\tau_k$'s are assumed to be pairwise equal and only {\em ordered} structures are considered.} If there is $r\in\nats$ such that $\ar(R)\le r$ for all $R\in\bigcup_k\tau_k$, we say that $Q$ {\em has bounded arity}. \end{definition}

 This definition is not in conflict with the mode of speech above if one views binary strings as structures in the usual way.
 Flum and Grohe~\cite{FlumGrohe01-modelchecking} transferred capturing results (cf.~\cite[Chapter~7]{EbbinghausFlum95-finitemodeltheory}) of classical descriptive complexity to the parameterized setting via the concept of {\em slicewise definability}.
+Many parameterized classes could be characterized this way \cite{FlumGrohe03-describing,ChenFlumGrohe-alternation}.
 For example, a parameterized problem $Q$ is {\em slicewise FO-definable} if there exists a computable function $d$ mapping every $k\in\nats$ to a first-order sentence $d(k)$ defining the $k$-th slice of $Q$ (cf.~\cite{FlumGrohe01-modelchecking}).
-If one additionally assumes that there is a constant $w\in\nats$ bounding the quantifier rank of all $\delta(k),k\in\nats,$ then it follows by standard means that slicewise FO-definable probelms are in para-L. In fact, in \cite{FlumGrohe03-describing} Flum and Grohe gave a characterization of para-L along these lines via slicewise definability in deterministic transitive closure logic.
-Many parameterized classes could be characterized in this way \cite{FlumGrohe03-describing,ChenFlumGrohe-alternation}.

-In this section we study the complexity of the parameterized homomorphism problems associated to classes of structures $\fancya$:

-Here, $\numb{\rela}$ is a natural number coding the structure $\rela$ in some natural way.
-The goal of this section is to show that the complexities of homomorphism problems are captured in a strong sense by the hierarchy from Section~\ref{sec:hierarchy}.
-We start by carefully defining a very weak notion of reduction.